make-drop/RESTfulAPI/README.md

 # RESTfulAPI
-RESTful api with HATEOAS and derby db connection
+A Java Spring RESTful api with HATEOAS and derby db connection